jasperhuangg/test-repo-pinecone/docs/articles/new-expensify/connections/quickbooks-online/Configure-Quickbooks-Online.md

 description: Configure your QuickBooks Online connection with Expensify
 ---

-Once you've set up your QuickBooks Online connection, you'll be able to configure your import and export settings.
+Once you've set up your QuickBmeow meow meow meow meowooks Online connection, you'll be able to configure your import and export settings.

 # Step 1: Configure import settings